 By synthesizing findings, marketing analysts can recommend how a business should proceed with its marketing efforts.
 This can entail putting together reports, presentations, and other materials.

 Marketing analysts have much in common with other types of analysts—namely, they all deal with analyzing and understanding data.
-Here’s a look at what other similar roles do:
+Consider the following job descriptions for roles similar to a marketing analyst:

 Market research analyst: Though sometimes used interchangeably with marketing analyst, many companies consider market research analyst a distinct role.
-Market research analysts have a more narrow focus than marketing analysts, concentrating specifically (and perhaps unsurprisingly) on market research.
-This might mean understanding trends in specific markets, or predicting prices, wages, and other economic indicators.
-Market research analysts can support marketing teams, product teams, and other business-oriented teams.
+Market research analysts have a more narrow focus than marketing analysts, concentrating specifically on market research.
+This might mean understanding trends in specific markets or predicting prices, wages, and other economic indicators.
+Market research analysts can support marketing, product, and other business-oriented teams.

-Data analyst: Data analysts have a broader focus than marketing analysts, and can work in many fields outside of marketing.
+Data analyst: Data analysts have a broader focus than marketing analysts and can work in many fields outside of marketing.
 They might work in finance, manufacturing, science, government, and many other fields.
-The exact content of what they analyze will depend on the field and position.
+The exact content they analyze will depend on the field and position.
 Because data analysts are less specialized than marketing analysts, data analyst positions often require less experience.

 Learn more about different types of careers in marketing and marketing analytics from Anke Audenaert, a marketing professional at Meta.

-Here are the three main categories of skills you’ll need to have to become a marketing analyst.
+The four main categories of skills you’ll need to have to become a marketing analyst are:

-Data analysis: Data analysis likely means using SQL—a common programming language used to communicate with database systems.
-You might also be asked to learn languages like Python or R. Make sure to know the basics of cleaning, sorting, and visualizing data as well.
+Data analysis: Data analysis likely means using structured query language (SQL)—a common programming language used to communicate with database systems.
+You might also find it useful to learn languages like Python or R. Make sure to know the basics of cleaning, sorting, and visualizing data as well.

 Marketing: Marketing is a broad subject that can include pricing strategy, social media management, sales analysis, and economic analysis.
 Knowing your way around marketing strategies will be beneficial.

-Project management: Marketing analysts can be tasked with leading complex efforts to work with data, sometimes across different teams.
+Project management: Marketing analysts often lead complex efforts to work with data, sometimes across different teams.
 You won’t need to know the ins and outs of project management, but some experience with starting and leading projects can be helpful.

-You can gain experience in a variety of different ways.
+Whether you’re a beginner or professional, you can gain experience in a variety of ways.

 Find an entry-level position.
 Many marketing analyst positions request that you have several years of experience.
 Though you won’t always have to meet these “requirements” exactly to get an interview, working in a related position can certainly help.
-Try looking for entry-level data analysis or marketing positions that will help you learn more of the skills you need to become a marketing analyst.
+Try looking for entry-level data analysis or marketing positions that will help you learn more skills needed to become a marketing analyst.
 Titles might include data analyst, marketing associate, sales associate, or social media associate.

 Incorporate the skills you need in your current position.
-There’s a chance you can fold in opportunities to learn new skills—and gain experience—in the job you’re currently in.
-Whether you’re working in retail or at a tech company, look for opportunities to use data or learn about marketing.
-If it makes sense to do so, you can inform your manager that you’re interested in learning new skills to see if they can connect you to relevant tasks.
+Your existing job may allow you to develop new skills and gain valuable experience.
+Whether working in retail or at a tech company, look for opportunities to use data or learn about marketing.
+If it makes sense, you can inform your manager that you’re interested in learning new skills to see if they can connect you to relevant tasks.

-Many marketing analyst positions ask that you have at least a bachelor’s degree, and may prefer candidates with master’s degrees.
+Many marketing analyst positions ask that you have at least a bachelor’s degree and may prefer candidates with master’s degrees.
 Though some companies are willing to waive degree requirements if you have enough relevant experience, a degree can boost your competitiveness in the job market.
-Plus, getting a degree can give you the chance to learn data analysis and other important skills for the job.
+Plus, getting a degree can allow you to learn data analysis and other important skills for the job.
 Consider the following fields for a degree:

 Mathematics